surtarso/ASAPCabinetFE/UserManual.md

 ASAPCabinetFE is a flexible frontend that lets you:

   - Browse and pick VPX tables with cool previews.
+  - Fetch, edit and match metadata.
+  - Find new tables using the catalog.
   - Launch tables straight into Visual Pinball X.
   - Take screenshots or videos of your tables to use as previews.
   - Adjust all settings using an in-app menu.